+PHOTOS: PRATYAKSH SRIVASTAVA

-PRATYAKSH SRIVASTAVA TIGHRA DWITYA (GORAKHPUR), UTTAR PRADESH study in concentration.
+TIGHRA DWITYA (GORAKHPUR), UTTAR PRADESH

 HE ONLY SOUND in the classroom is that of paper rustling as the students turn the pages of their workbooks.
-Heads bent, fingers busy writing, the 55 children in Roshan Jahan's class are a PHOTOS: PRATYAKSH SRIVASTAVA department are a godsend and in a multigrade, multi-level classroom like ours, they keep the children gainfully occupied if we are called out of class for some administrative work," said Jahan.
+Heads bent, fingers busy writing, the 55 children in Roshan Jahan's class are a study in concentration.

-Every now and then the class leader Simran, a nine-year-old student, surveys the classroom and if she finds anyone struggling with the classwork, she goes over to help with the exercises in the workbook.
+Every now and then the class leader Simran, a nine-year-old student, surveys the class-room and if she finds anyone struggling with the classwork, she goes over to help with the exercises in the workbook.